maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/previous-years.md

 - Dated of course, but still good video
 - Demos don't do enough to show how bug was detected - jump straight to error.
   Of course, there is time presume, but should be able to do better
-- Heather is pretty disorganized and not conscientious.
+- Little disorganized.
 Tabs should be opened.
   Before the session, make sure to have everything opened and located conveniently
 - Zoom in to increase font size, console size, window size (maybe change display